 For those holding an Executive Membership, the extra 2% cash back doesn’t apply toward items such as cigarettes or tobacco-related products, gas, Costco cash cards, postage stamps, alcoholic beverages in certain states, or purchases made at food courts.
 Membership fees are not applicable either, nor are travel purchases covering surcharges, gratuities, trip protection, travel purchased through a third party, upgrades, rental car equipment, resort charges and port charges.

 If you’re expecting to get your cashback rewards as you spend, then the Costco Anywhere Visa® Card by Citi is a disappointment.
 The card only hands out cash back once a year as a reward certificate you get after your February billing statement closes.
 The clock starts ticking, because the deadline to redeem that certificate is Dec.
 31 — and it has to be spent in a single transaction for either merchandise or cash back.
 You can’t use the certificate at Costco.com or Costco Travel.

 Fees: The Costco Anywhere Visa® Card by Citi has a $0 annual fee, but you do need to buy a Costco membership to get it.
-The card has a 16.74%* (Variable) purchase APR.
-There’s a 16.74%* (Variable) balance transfer rate and a 3% of each balance transfer; $5 minimum balance transfer fee.
-You need Excellent credit to get this card.
+The card has a 16.74% (Variable) purchase APR.
+There’s a 16.74% (Variable) balance transfer APR and a 3% of each balance transfer; $5 minimum balance transfer fee.
+You need Excellent credit to qualify for this card.